-Despite the challenges faced by the COVID-19 pandemic, MeDirect has ensured the ongoing effectiveness of its risk management framework, especially to support and enable the current diversification and transformation strategy.
+MeDirect has ensured the ongoing effectiveness of its risk management framework, especially to support and enable the current diversification and transformation strategy.
 This risk management framework has ensured that new and proposed business lines, areas of growth, changes in technology and management decisions are well governed and sustainable.
-The risk management framework has been robustly delivered in 2021 despite the challenges faced and the capital and liquidity positions continue to be at healthy levels, well above the minimum regulatory requirements.
+The capital and liquidity positions continue to be at healthy levels, well above the minimum regulatory requirements.

-As part of its strategic transformation, MeDirect continued to transform is balance sheet by diversifying and optimising its lending portfolios through the transition from the historical pan-European International Corporate Lending business, that has been more exposed to the impact of COVID-19, to the residential mortgage market.
+As part of its strategic transformation, MeDirect continued to transform its balance sheet by diversifying and optimising its lending portfolios through the transition from the historical pan-European International Corporate Lending business, that has been more exposed to the impact of COVID-19, to the residential mortgage market.